amroohi/Predict-wastewater/README.md

 # Predict-wastewater
-Predicting effluent characteristics of wastewater treatment plant (WWTP)

-In this project, in order to predict the effluent characteristics of wastewater treatment plant, machine learning models were made in R and Python languages, which include the following:
+In this project, in order to predict the effluent characteristics of wastewater treatment plant (WWTP), machine learning models were made in R and Python languages, which include the following:

 1- Bayesian network: `bnlearn` continuous variables and `bnclassify` discrete variables